 Even if you don’t absolutely love hiking, solo treks can truly change a woman.
 Don’t believe me?
 Read this post, get inspired, head out on a trek, and see for yourself.

-When you trek solo, you’re forced to rely on yourself.
+When you trek solo, you have to rely on yourself.

 I don’t recommend going out into the middle of the wilderness if you’re an inexperienced trekker.
 There are some amazing treks with easy to follow trails (Nepal has loads!).
 When you’re carrying your own body weight to a new destination every day, you’re overcome with a sense of empowerment.
 And hell yeah, trekking solo is really empowering.
 In a world where women constantly have to fight adversity, being able to do something on your own, where you’re the only person in charge of yourself, is really powerful.